bwssytems/ha-bridge/README.md

 The default location for the db to contain the devices as they are added is "data/devices.db".
 If you would like a different filename or directory, specify `<directory>/<filename>  explicitly.
 #### UPNP IP Address
 The server defaults to the first available address on the host if this is not given.
 This default may NOT be the correct IP that is your public IP for your host on the network.
 It is best to set this parameter to not have discovery issues.
 Replace this value with the server ipv4 address you would like to use as the address that any upnp device will call after discovery.
+#### Web Server IP Address
+The server defaults to all interfaces on the machine (0.0.0.0).
+Replace this value with the server ipv4 address you would like to use as the address that will bind to a specific ip address on an interface if you would like.
+This is only necessary if you want to isolate how access is handled to the web UI.
 #### Web Server Port
 The server defaults to running on port 80.
 To override what the default is, specify a different number.
 ATTENTION: If you want to use any of the apps made for the Hue to control this bridge, you should keep this port set to 80.
 #### UPNP Response Port